thehaohcm/DevOpsLabs/Java/readme.md

     - Sealed classes / interfaces
       + Published in Java 16
       + A new way to grant permission to parent class that only allow some specific subclasses to extend it
-      + Use keyword 'selead class [class_name]' together with  'permits' [delivered_class]
+      + Use keyword 'selead class/interface [class_name/interface_name]' together with  'permits' [divered_class/divered_interface]
-      + The derived classes can be defined with one of keywords: 'non-sealed' / 'final' (for interface, only allow 'non-sealed'
+      + The derived classes can be defined with one of keywords: 'non-sealed' / 'final' (for interface, only allow 'non-sealed')
         ```java
         public sealed class ParentClass permits SubClass1, SubClass2{
           ...